-Want to feel some emotion throughout the mind-numbing moments in life?
+Want to watch sad anime throughout the mind-numbing moments in life?
 Well, we’ve got you covered.

-Anime has been known to show off the best, emotional, most gripping stories, whether it be through movie or TV.
-We’ve already listed down the saddest anime films you can watch, so if you’re looking for a longer, more tragic hit, these series should get your tears going.
+Anime has been known to show off the best, emotional, most gripping stories, whether it be through movies or TV.
+We’ve already listed down the sad anime films you can watch, so if you’re looking for a longer, more tragic hit, these series should get your tears going.
 Watch with caution.

 Clannad: After Story (2008)